History has taught me that the more you plan for a video the better the video will be.

 In addition to some of those it is vital that you always prepare for mistakes to be made.
 Your actors will make mistakes, you will make mistakes, and your environment will make mistakes.
 Plan for these mistakes to happen, otherwise you will run behind schedule instead of ahead.

-I promise that if you plan really well for your production you will have a significantly better video than if you didn’t.
+I promise that if you plan really well for your production you will have a significantly better video.